Hualien Al-Falah Mosque

-The Hualien Al-Falah Mosque (花蓮清真寺 (花莲清真寺, Huālián Qīngzhēnsì)) is a mosque in Hualien City, Hualien County, Taiwan.
-It is the ninth and latest mosque built in Taiwan.
-It is also the first mosque in Hualien County.
+The Hualien Al-Falah Mosque (花蓮清真寺 (花莲清真寺, Huālián Qīngzhēnsì)) is a mosque in Hualien City, in the Hualien County of Taiwan.

 History

 The mosque was inaugurated by former Indonesian Minister of Law and Human Rights Mahfud MD on 18 March 2018.
 On 10 November 2019, an information and complaint service counter for Indonesian migrant workers in Taiwan was established at the meeting room of the mosque building.

 Activities

 The mosque is the venue for Quran recitation activities by Majelis Taklim Nurul Iman Hualien.
 The mosque is also the center for information and complaint center for the migrant workers from Indonesia.

 Transportation

-The mosque is accessible within walking distance northwest of Hualien Station of Taiwan Railways.
+The mosque is within walking distance northwest of Hualien Station of Taiwan Railways.